About Johnny Appleseed

 - Gentle Goodness

-Johnny died in Ft.
+Chapman died in Ft.
 Wayne, IN where they have an annual Johnny Appleseed Festival every September.
-Other Johnny Appleseed Festivals are held in Lisbon, Applecreek, Lima, Defiance and Brunswick, Ohio.
-Leominster, MA ; Crystal Lake, IL; and Paradise, CA also hold Johnny Appleseed Festivals.
-In addition, many apple festivals around the country incorporate a ' Johnny ' as part of their festivities.
+Other Johnny Appleseed Festivals are held in Lisbon, Applecreek, Lima, Defiance, and Brunswick, OH.
+Leominster, MA; Crystal Lake, IL; Sheffield, PA and Paradise, CA also hold Johnny Appleseed Festivals.
+In addition, many apple festivals around the country incorporate ' Johnny ' as part of their festivities.

-Johnny was also a missionary for the Swedenborgian church.
-Urbana University was founded by the Swedenborgian Church and Johnny knew many of the Founders.
-The Johnny Appleseed Museum is in Bailey Hall [circa 1850] named for Francis Bailey an early convert to the faith in America.
+Chapman was also a missionary for the Swedenborgian church.
+Urbana University was founded by members of the Swedenborgian Church, many known by Chapman.
+The Johnny Appleseed Educational Center & Museum is housed in Bailey Hall [circa 1850], which is named after Francis Bailey, an early convert to the faith in America.
 Bailey was the printer of the Continental Congress in Philadelphia.
-He also printed the religious tracts Johnny distributed on the frontier.
-Johnny was introduced to the faith by Judge John Young and his wife Maria Barclay Young in Greensburg, PA while establishing an apple orchard for them.
+He also printed the religious tracts Chapman distributed on the frontier.
+Judge John Young and his wife Maria Barclay Young, ward of Bailey, introduced a young Chapman to the Swedenborgian fiath while he was establishing an apple orchard for them in Greensburg, PA.
+Barclay Hall, which is connected to Bailey Hall, is named after Young.

 He was a: